keepthrifty/keepthrifty.github.io/_posts/2017-07-11-one-year-mini-retirement.md

 Rather than scrambling to find my next job, _I'm going to take the next year off of work as a mini-retirement_.

-## How We Can Afford To Be A No-Income Family

 Our ability to make this leap is the result of of three things we've been working hard at developing over the last several years:

 1. Financial discipline